 Monitor for configuration variable changes

-Each game server build should monitor the
+Each game server build must monitor the

 server.json file for configuration variable changes.
 For example, when you allocate a server instance, the IP address, port number, and game mode might contain different values from the previous allocation.

 Each game server instance must detect its allocation ID by monitoring the value of the

 server.json file.
 The

 allocatedID variable value changes each time you allocate or deallocate the server instance.
 Game server builds also monitor the

 server.json file to detect its allocation status and its allocation ID.

 - When you allocate a server, the value updates to the current allocation ID.

 - When you deallocate a server, the value updates to contain an empty string.